visualizersdotnl/cookiedough/README.md

 It shall henceforth be reffered to as 'cocktails with Kurt Bevacqua' (https://en.wikipedia.org/wiki/Kurt_Bevacqua).

 It's built using Visual Studio 2017.
+It should be fairly easy to port to another x86/x64 platform; I do use SSE (up to 4.1) extensively though.

 - 25/07/2018: got it running, back in production.
 - Use Ground Control as sync. editor for Win10 (https://github.com/edoreshef/ground-control)